SarvarKh/ofn-wiki/Releasing.md

 We usually deploy a release for all instances straight away.
 Check the current [Deployment status](https://github.com/openfoodfoundation/ofn-install/wiki/Current-deployment-status) page for details.
 After you deployed, let the instance managers know so that they can run some basic tests.

-> @kirstenl @Emily Rogers @danielle @lin-d-hop @rachel @Anna @tschumilas @LaurieWayne @Theo The new release has been deployed to all instances.
+> @channel The new release has been deployed to all instances.
 It's time for your after-deploy checks.